15 Chinese New Year flowers & plants (& their meanings)

 12. Tangerine Trees

-One of the most common types of CNY plants, these potted shrubs are ideal for indoor decorations and are easily available at all flower markets in a lead-up to the festive period.
+One of the most common types of Chinese New Year plants, these potted Tangerine plant shrubs are ideal for indoor decorations and are easily available at all flower markets in a lead-up to the festive period.
 They represent good luck, fortune and wealth.

 Back to top